- My LS

-- requirements and cost
+- overview: SQE requirements and cost

-- preparatory courses
+- SQE preparation courses

-- getting ready for the SQE
+- funding the SQE

 - qualifying from abroad to work in the UK

 - transitional arrangements: what you need to know if you've started on other routes

 - Welsh language SQE